 Hard work drains the body -- physically, emotionally, and spiritually.
 Rest is God's means to fill the tank.
 It is not a luxury.
 It is a necessity.
 We need rest to recharge our tired bodies and to reinvigorate our weary souls.
 Rest is God's gift (Psalm 127).
 It is his daily memo that he has everything under control.
 He saved us.
 He will carry us.
 Chill out!

 There are many ways to rest and refill the tank.
-Here are a few examples:
+Here are three:

 British Prime Minister Winston Churchill took time to paint.
 President Woodrow Wilson loved to take afternoon drives in his car.
 John Adams relished long walks and time alone on horseback.
 These activities were invigorating and chased away feelings of melancholy.